-- 4.1 Attendance has a very high profile at Pakefield High School and is regularly discussed at assemblies and in coaching groups.
-Parents are regularly reminded in newsletters and school meetings about the importance of good attendance and its links to attainment. - 4.2 The school has procedures for dealing with unexplained absences promptly and certainly within a week.
+- 4.1 Attendance has a very high profile at Pakefield High School.
+Parents are regularly reminded throughout staged school letters, newsletters, emails and school meetings about the importance of good attendance and its links to attainment.
+See appendix 3 for how we look at attendance on a weekly basis to ensure students have high levels of school attendance. - 4.2 The school has procedures for dealing with unexplained absences promptly and certainly within a week.
 Please note that only 1⁄2 days absence will be authorised for orthodontic appointments and where applicable, medical appointments.

-4.3 First-day calling
+4.3a First-day calling

 The school has in place a system of first-day calling.
 This means that parents will be telephoned on the first day a student is absent without explanation to establish a reason for the absence.
 This helps to identify at an early stage students who do not have a good reason for absence or who may be absent without their parents' knowledge.
-Where it is not possible to make contact with parents on the first day of absence, the school will continue to try and establish contact and if there is no response, a text will be sent.
+Where it is not possible to make contact with parents on the first day of absence, the school will continue to try and establish contact and if there is no response, a home visit may be completed.
+Please see Appendix 2 for the staged approach the school takes for addressing school attendance returning to school will be.
+If we are unable to get through to parents/carers, then a home visit will be completed.
+During term time the school has a duty of care to all students on role at Pakefield School.
+School are expected to put in place appropriate measures for students who are regularly absent from school.
+Additionally, this gives opportunity to offer appropriate levels of support to ensuring students return to school at the earliest possibility.